 The Sidney Reed Mystery Series

 A bold new series of Alaskan mysteries by R.J.
 Norgard, a former private investigator and U.S. Army counterintelligence officer, featuring Anchorage private investigator Sidney Reed.
 Using Alaska's beautiful and unforgiving landscape as his palette, Norgard paints a tough yet sympathetic protagonist with a razor-sharp wit, along with a rich cast of supporting characters, to create a striking portrait of crime and passion in the 49th state.
+Click on the book's image for more information.

 Lights at the Portage: A History of the Port Clinton Light Station, 1833-1952